Bombastos/ds-projekt1-bank/README.md

 The aim of this projekt is to find a wage gap between men and women as well as to find a possible discrimination of minorities in the us banking sector.

 ## Data
-We have a sample data of US bank with 474 observations
+We have a sample data of a US bank with 474 observations
 Target:
 * our target variable is the yearly salary of US bank employees.